mercedes-benz/acentrik/sdk/PUBLISH.md

-# Quickstart: Publish Flow (Fixed Rate Exchange)
+# Quickstart: Publish Flow

-This quickstart describes publishing flow.

-It focuses on PublisherA's experience as a publisher
+This describes the flow when publishing a Data Asset, focusing on ProviderrA's experience as a Data Provider on Acentrik Data Marketplace

 Here are the steps: